Defining Workflow Tasks

 You can customize retry behavior on a per-task basis.
 Every run of a task uses the same retry settings.

-This contrived example defines a task named flip_coin that raises an exception when it "flips tails", causing the run to fail and retry according to its settings.
+This contrived example defines a task that "flips a coin" and raises an exception/error when it "flips tails", causing the run to fail and retry according to its settings.

 Chaining task runs

-A task run can trigger additional task runs.
-Like other runs, these chained runs each execute in their own instance.
+A task run can trigger additional task runs as part of its execution.
+These chained runs each execute in their own instance and return their result to their parent run:

-Chaining is most helpful when different parts of a larger job benefit from long-running, individually provisioned compute.
+Chaining runs is most useful when different parts of a larger job benefit from their own compute resources and/or retry boundaries.

-For simple jobs (such as the very basic example below), it's more efficient to define the entirety of your logic in a single task.
+For simpler, resource-light jobs, it can be more efficient to define the entirety of your logic in a single task.

-- In most cases, your chaining task's function should be defined as
+- Any task function that chains runs should be defined as

 async.- Otherwise, it can't